dliu18/dliu18.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in [Khoury College](https://www.khoury.northeastern.edu/) at Northeastern University, in affiliation with the [Network Science Institute](https://www.networkscienceinstitute.org/).
+I am a second-year Ph.D. student in [Khoury College](https://www.khoury.northeastern.edu/) at Northeastern University, in affiliation with the [Network Science Institute](https://www.networkscienceinstitute.org/).
 My research interests are fairness in machine learning, computational social science, and computational reproducibility.
 I apply machine learning to social issues but am also interested in identifying and measuring its limitations.
 In the process, I draw on domain knowledge and software-engineering best practices.
 I am supported by the NSF GRFP.

 I graduated from Princeton University with a concentration in Computer Science and a certificate in Statistics and Machine Learning.
-There, I was fortunate enough to be advised by [Matthew Salganik](http://www.princeton.edu/~mjs3/) and wrote a senior thesis titled [Successes and struggles with computational reproducibility: Lessons from the Fragile Families Challenge](https://doi.org/10.1177/2378023119849803).
+There, I was fortunate enough to be advised by [Matthew Salganik](http://www.princeton.edu/~mjs3/).

 Previously, I was a software engineer at Bloomberg LP where my work focused on full-stack C++ applications, message queueing, and continuous integration.